codecasterz/hello-world/README.md

 >> Search the name of new branch to be created....select Create <name of new branch>
 >> Make required changes

-3. Commit the changes to your branch
+3. Commit the changes to your branch.

-4.
+4. Create a Pull Request.